dataloop-ai/AutoML/README.md

 # ***ZazuML***

 This is an open-source AutoML project.
 Currently this project contains a model finder, hyper-parameter tuner, and trial manager all wrapped up in one synchronious program.
-The input to this program is a set of priorities.
-The output is a trained model, with auto-optimized hyper parameters.
+The input to this program is a set of priorities and the output is a trained model, with auto-optimized hyper parameters, simple as that.

 ![model_space](./images/tetra4.jpeg)